briananstett/k8-presentation/1_Docker/README.md

 CMD npm start

 ```
-A key concept to is what `Dockerfile keywords` run during the build step and runtime.
-From the example above, all the instructions *expect* `CMD`/`ENTRYPOINT` run once during the build.
-The only instructions that is used during runtime is the last instruction `CMD` which tells Docker which executable to run when the container starts.
+A key concept about `Dockerfiles`, is what `Dockerfile keywords` run during the build step vs runtime.
+From the example above, all the instructions *expect* `CMD`/`ENTRYPOINT` run just during the build.
+One the image was created, those commands will never be executed again.
+The only instructions above that is used during runtime is the last instruction, `CMD`,  which tells Docker the executable to run when the container starts.

 From within the `1_FirstContainer` direcotry...
 ### Build the Image